 With Narcissism being the buzzword all over the media these days, there are thousands of websites which offer dating advice on how to avoid Narcissists.

-However, after a while, the articles all start to look the same…rehashing the DSM IV criteria, reciting how self-centered Narcissists are and how they’re always the center of attention.
+However, after a while, the articles all start to look the same…rehashing the DSM criteria, reciting how self-centered Narcissists are and how they’re always the center of attention.
 Frankly, readers often come away more confused after searching for dating advice as it pertains to detecting disordered personalities.

 Since people are generally on their best behavior during early dating, how can you really know if someone is a Narcissist, or just trying to make a good impression?
-Following are five tips that are sure signs you’re sharing company with a Narcissist.

 Join thousands of subscribers who are UPPING their dating game and ditching the users and losers.